pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 - Koffing: EQ
 - Weezing: use slot 6 Elixer, then stall with Poke Flute until Self Destruct

-HP after Weezing:
+HP after Weezing assuming average HP DV:
-- 9+ HP (6+ if getting extra Mansion Candy) **do Erika first immediately after digging out of Mansion**.
+- With about 15+ HP (12+ if need extra Mansion Candy): **do Erika first immediately after digging out of Mansion**
    - We will stall with pokeflute on either Victreebel or Vileplume until hit (see ranges in the red helper to decide which)
+- With about 9-14 HP (6-11 if getting extra Mansion Candy): **do normal gym order**.
-   - With ~9-14 HP, you may not live a hit from Vileplume.
-In this case, potion turn 1 on Victreebel and then stall with pokeflute until hit if needed.
+   - Consider stalling on Erika if you can live a hit from Vileplume.
+   - Consider using X-Speed turn 1 on Giovanni's Nidoking (+TB) + EQ once you are hit (see defensive ranges drop down in this guide at Gio)
-   - Alternatively w/ any HP under ~15 and a multi-minute lead on your target, just play normal.
+- Alternatively, with under about 20 HP and a multi-minute lead on your target, just play normal.

 ## GYM RUSH